 When Teacher Evelyn proudly instructed Fatima to read something to us, she opened her manual and started to read the words by feeling the dots using her fingertips.
 Then she also sang a song for us.
 In fact before we left, Fatima and Aaron, a visually impaired boy her age, wrote something to us about love, peace, and equality that you can read below.

 As a Filipino I’ll put above the good of all with warm and love without conditions, I pledge to give to those with less so they can live.
 As a Filipino in harmony, I vow to live with my family.
 Brutality will not be used to settle fights, so avoid abuse.
 As a Filipino I recognize that we may be of different size, diverse beliefs, and colors too but we are all Filipino true.

-Indeed, it gratified me to be in the company of some SPED schoolteachers and their students.
-Anyone is welcome to extend his effort, time, resources, food, cash, etc.; you can contact UnitedMothers (Nurturing Humanity) Philippines or you can go straight to SPED Commonwealth in Quezon City. –JoyWadi
+Indeed, it gratified me to be in the company of some SPED schoolteachers and their students (our target beneficiaries).
+Anyone is welcome to extend his effort, time, resources, food, cash, etc. You can visit the place in Quezon City. –joywadi